 In this work we presented a formalism to compute in situ transits of fast (super-magnetosonic) Earth-directed CMEs.
-Our model consists of a collection of simple relations to calculate synthetic profiles of in situ measurements as would be seen during the transit of fast CMEs across the Earth's orbit.
-The synthetic profiles our model calculates are: the radial component of speed (Equation (12)), density (Equation (13)) and temperature (Equation (14)) of protons, and magnetic magnitude (Equation (15)).

-The travel time of CME center (Equation (9)) and total mass of CMEs (Equation (10)) can be approximated as well.
+Our model consists of a collection of simple relations to calculate synthetic profiles of in situ measurements as would be seen during the transit of fast CMEs across Earth's orbit.
+The synthetic profiles our model calculates are the radial component of speed (Eq.
+12), density (Eq.
+13) and temperature (Eq.
+14) of protons, and magnetic magnitude (Eq.
+15).
+The travel time of the CME center (Eq.
+9) and total mass of CMEs (Eq.
+10) can be approximated as well.

 Our formalism combines analytic models and empirical tendencies, conditions that allow us to keep it simple and easy to implement, as compared to MHD approaches.
-We assumed the geometry of CMEs as cylinders of circular cross section whose radius is given by the self-similar empirical relation found by Bothmer and Schwenn (1998) and later verified by Gulisano et al.

-530 (2010).
-The trajectories of CME leading edges were calculated with the 'piston-shock' model (Corona-Romero et al., 2013, 2015), which assumes an isolated and fast CME propagating through an almost-quiet ambient solar wind.
-We approximated the magnetic field inside CMEs by the well known Lundquist (1951) solution, whose intensity decayed due to the radial and longitudinal expansion of CMEs; decaying that followed the empirical tendency by Gulisano et al. (2010).
+We assumed the geometry of CMEs to be cylinders of a circular cross section whose radius is given by the self-similar empirical relation found by Bothmer and Schwenn (1998) and later verified by Gulisano et al. (2010).
+The trajectories of CME leading edges were calculated with the "piston-shock" model (Corona-Romero et al., 2013, 2015), which assumes an isolated and fast CME propagating through an almost-quiet ambient solar wind.
+We approximated the magnetic field inside CMEs by the well-known Lundquist (1951) solution, whose intensity decayed due to the radial and longitudinal expansion of CMEs, decaying that followed the empirical tendency by Gulisano et al. (2010).
 In addition, to solve the density and temperature of protons inside CMEs, we assumed the CME's material to be a polytropic plasma in thermal equilibrium and homogeneously distributed within CMEs.

 Our approach has some obvious practical benefits.
-Unlike global MHD models, which require significant time both in development of the algorithms, running of the codes, and time spent analyzing and visualizing the results, our technique is simple to implement and interpret.
-Additionally, it requires extremely modest computational resources; and the results can be compared directly against in-situ measurements for specific events, providing direct feedback for the quality of fit, and, hence, the likely accuracy of the solution.
-Besides, our formalism's simplicity may also provide unique insight to the dynamical
+Unlike global MHD models, which require significant time in the development of the algorithms, running of the codes, and time spent analyzing and visualizing the results, our technique is simple to implement and interpret.
+Additionally, it requires extremely modest computational resources, and the results can be compared directly against in situ measurements for specific events, providing direct feedback for the quality of fit, and, hence, the likely accuracy of the solution.
+Besides, our formalism's simplicity may also provide unique insight into the dynamical processes at work as the CME propagates away from the Sun.
+Although they are included in the more sophisticated numerical approaches, their complexity often masks the underlying mechanisms.
+Furthermore, we explicitly separate the CME's propagation into a short interval of constant speed followed by a period during which the CME asymptotically approaches the speed of the solar wind, which may represent distinct underlying phases in the CME evolution.

-- processes at work as the CME propagates away from the Sun.
-Although they are included in the more sophisticated numerical approaches, the complexity of them often masks the underlying mechanisms.
-Furthermore, we explicitly separate the CME's propagation into a short interval of constant speed followed by a period during which the CME asymptotically approaches the speed of the solar wind, which may represent distinct underlying phases in the CMEs evolution. - 545 This simplicity also comes with limitations, mainly associated with our physical assumptions.
-Perhaps the more evident examples are those related with density and temperature errors, where the hypothesis of homogeneously distributed matter and thermal equilibrium contrast with the in situ data that showed rapid variations and complex profiles.
-Such a behavior could be signature of inner structure inside CMEs like multiple flux ropes (Hu et al., 2004; van Driel-Gesztelyi et al., 2008), as might be the case of event 7 (see Dasso et al., 2009), or even processes at the interior of CMEs, like internal shocks (Lugaz et al., 2015).
+This simplicity also comes with limitations, mainly associated with our physical assumptions.
+Perhaps the more evident examples are those related to density and temperature errors, where the hypothesis of homogeneously distributed matter and thermal equilibrium contrasts with the in situ data that showed rapid variations and complex profiles.
+Such behavior could be a signature of inner structures inside CMEs like multiple flux ropes (Hu et al., 2004; van Driel-Gesztelyi et al., 2008), as might be the case of Event 7 (see Dasso et al., 2009), or even processes in the interior of CMEs, like internal shocks (Lugaz et al., 2015).
 For construction, our formalism neglects inner structures, and processes, inside CMEs.
-By this reason, our synthetic profiles cannot reproduce the complexity of observed in situ data.
+For this reason, our synthetic profiles cannot reproduce the complexity of observed in situ data.